-The three-year Health Career and Science Program at the secondary level provides high school students with education and training to choose from one of the many health care positions that are in demand in the industry and prepare for entry into a corresponding post secondary program to fulfill their goals.
-Students can earn one science credit and three to four-and-a-half elective credits in the Health Career and Science Program towards graduation.
+The three-year Health Careers and Secondary Science Program at the secondary level provides high school students with education and training to choose from one of the many health care positions that are in demand in the industry and prepare for entry into a corresponding post secondary program to fulfill their goals.
+Students can earn one science credit and three to four-and-a-half elective credits in the Health Careers and Science Program towards graduation.
 Students who successfully complete all course requirements with a C will be awarded the GCC Certificate of Completion in Health Careers.
 GCC Certificate of Mastery in Health Careers will be awarded to those who completed all the required courses with a B and complete an additional 180 hours of Work Experience at a health care facility for one credit.
 This program was previously called Introduction to Health Occupations.
 In the previous program the offered courses included: Introduction to Health Occupations (CTHO 050), Applied Anatomy & Physiology (CTSI 050), and Allied Health Occupations A/B (CTNU 062).

-- 1. Identify ethical/legal considerations and theoretical concepts regarding patient care. - 2.
-Indentify appropriate roles and responsibilities for members of the health care team. - 3.
+- Upon successful completion of this program, students will be able to: - 1.
+Identify ethical/legal considerations and theoretical concepts regarding patient care. - 2.
+Identify appropriate roles and responsibilities for members of the health care team. - 3.
 Distinguish between the different systems in the human body and compare how illnesses affect these systems.

-COURSE# COURSE CREDITS CTHC 050 Health Careers and Science I (10 th grade) 1.0 CTHC 060 Health Careers and Science II (11 th grade) + 1.0 CTSI 050 Applied Anatomy and Physiology (11th grade) + 1.0 CTHC 070 Health Careers and Science III (12 th grade) + 1.0 Total Taskwisel Descriptions 4.0
+COURSE# COURSE CREDITS CTHC 050 Health Careers and Science I (10 th grade) 1.0 CTHC 060 Health Careers and Science II (11 th grade) + 1.0 CTSI 050 Applied Anatomy and Physiology (11 th grade) + 1.0 CTHC 070 Health Careers and Science III (12 th grade) + 1.0 Total Technical Requirements 4.0